Christina Greer, Jason D. Hill, and Leah Rigueur

 Associate Professor of Political Science at Fordham University

-Christina Greer is an Assistant Professor of Political Science at Fordham University – Lincoln Center (Manhattan) campus.
+Christina Greer is an Associate Professor of Political Science at Fordham University – Lincoln Center (Manhattan) campus.
 Her research and teaching focus on American politics, black ethnic politics, urban politics, quantitative methods, Congress, New York City and New York State politics, campaigns and elections, and public opinion.
 Her book, Black Ethnics: Race, Immigration, and the Pursuit of the American Dream (2013), investigates the increasingly ethnically diverse black populations in the U.S. from Africa and the Caribbean .
 The book received the W.E.B.
 Du Bois Best Book Award in 2014 given by the National Conference of Black Political Scientists.
 She was also voted City & State’s 2014 Top 40 Under 40 Rising Stars.

 Professor Greer received her B.A. from Tufts University and her M.A., M.Phil., and Ph.D. in Political Science from Columbia University.
 She is a member of the board of Project Vote and on the Executive Council for the Safety Net Project-Urban Justice Center and an ardent supporter of FIERCE in NYC and Project South in Atlanta, GA.
 She is a frequent political commentator on several media outlets, primarily MSNBC and NY1, and is often quoted in media outlets such as the NYTimes, Wall Street Journal, Newsday, and the AP.
 She also writes a weekly column for The Amsterdam News, the oldest black newspaper in the U.S.